+hexBinary

-- hexBinary - base64Binary
+base64Binary

 The type of structure used depends on whether or not a length facet is applied to the type.
 If a length facet is not used, or the length is a very large value (> 32K), a built-in type containing a pointer to a dynamic memory buffer is used to hold the binary data.
-The definition of this type in osSysTypes.h is as follows:
+If -x64 was specified, OSDynOctStr64 is used.
+Otherwise, OSDynOctStr is used.
+The definition of these types in osSysTypes.h is as follows:

 '''

 typedef struct OSDynOctStr {

 OSUINT32 numocts;

 const OSOCTET data;

 } OSDynOctStr;

-'''